 National TRIO Day has been celebrated every year on the last Saturday in February since 1986.
 It is "a day on which the nation is asked to turn its attention to the needs of disadvantaged young people and adults aspiring to improve their lives, to the investment necessary if they are to become contributing citizens of this country, and to the talent which will be wasted if that investment is not made."
 (Proclamation passed in the House of Representatives, February 27, 1986.)

 In recent years, TRIO students in South Dakota have done a variety of things to celebrate National TRIO Day.
 They have met with legislators at the state capital to share information about the programs at their schools, their needs, and their accomplishments!
-They have also done service projects in the community and hosted open houses to educate BHSU faculty, staff, and students and Spearfish community members about TRIO.
+They have also done service projects in the community and hosted open houses to educate BHSU faculty, staff, students, and Spearfish community members about TRIO.

 First-Generation College Celebration Day

 November 8th is the annual National First-Generation College Celebration Day.
 It is a day to celebrate both first-generation students and the signing of the Higher Education Act of 1965.
 What does it mean to be a first-generation college student?
 It means you are a student whose parent(s)/legal guardian(s) have not completed a bachelor's degree.
 You are the first person in your family to attend a four-year college or university to attain a bachelor's degree.
-The impact a first-generation student can have on their families future is beyond measurement.
-TRIO is a program that came out of the HEA of 1965 to help minority, low-income background and potential first-generation individuals gain both access to and completion of higher education.
-BHSU and TRIO celebrate this exceptional group of trail blazers each year on this day.
+The impact a first-generation student can have on their family's future is beyond measurement.
+TRIO is a program that came out of the HEA of 1965 to help minority, low-income backgrounds, and potential first-generation individuals gain both access to and completion of higher education.
+BHSU and TRIO celebrate this exceptional group of trailblazers each year on this day.